 The volatility adjustment has not been applied to the non-life insurance TPs.

-For life insurance TPs the volatility adjustment is used to calculate the value of technical provisions for the single premium funeral plan business.
+For life insurance the volatility adjustment is used to calculate the value of technical provisions for the legacy single premium funeral plan business only.
+The unadjusted risk free curve is used for the rest of the Group's life business.

-If the volatility adjustment was changed to zero, the impact would be an increase in technical provisions of £890k, an increase in the SCR of £17k and a decrease of £890k in both basic own funds and amount of own funds eligible to cover the SCR and the minimum group SCR.
+If the volatility adjustment was changed to zero, the impact would be an increase in technical provisions of £1,136k, an increase in the Group SCR of £91k, an increase in the minimum consolidated Group SCR of £14k and a decrease of £1,136k in both basic own funds and amount of own funds eligible to cover the Group SCR and the minimum consolidated Group SCR.